Primexz/lndnotify/README.md

 A notification system for Lightning Network nodes that monitors and notifies about important events.

-This project is heavily inspired by [balanceofsatoshis](https://github.com/alexbosworth/balanceofsatoshis), but with the aim of offering much greater customisation and a wider range of notification destinations.
+This project is heavily inspired by <a href="https://github.com/alexbosworth/balanceofsatoshis" target="_blank">balanceofsatoshis</a>, but with the aim of offering much greater customisation and a wider range of notification destinations.

 ![CI](https://img.shields.io/github/actions/workflow/status/primexz/lndnotify/ci.yml)
 ![License](https://img.shields.io/github/license/primexz/lndnotify)